btholt/complete-intro-to-react-v7/lessons/07-end-of-intro/B-ways-to-expand-your-app.md

 [Use the Petfinder API!][pf]
 In previous versions of this course we did actually use the Petfinder API but it was occasionally unreliable so I made the fake API you're using to make sure you could always work through the code okay.

 [They even have a JavaScript library!][pf-sdk] You'll have to sign up for API credentials (secret and key) on their website, install the library, and then use the library everywhere we were using `fetch(<url>)` you need to change it to `pf.animal.search()` or whatever calls.
-This API returns different shpae of data.
+This API returns different shape of data.
 Last time I checked it looks like this:

 ```json
 {